milkovsky/Linux-on-Lenovo-Slim-7-Carbon-AMD/README.md

 ## Wifi

-Works as expected after some setup manipulations.
+Works as expected in Ubuntu 22.04, POP_OS 22.04.
 Works with 5 Ghz networks.
+For other versions some setup manipulations were required.

 **kernel 5.13**